functionland/rk1-image/README.md

 ### Image the FxBlox RK1

-1- Download the update.zip file attached to the latest [release](https://github.com/functionland/rk1-image/releases/latest)
+1- Download the update.zip file attached to the <b>Assets</b> section of the [latest release](https://github.com/functionland/rk1-image/releases/latest)

 2- Unzip it to the root of a USBC drive which is formatted as FAT32 (unzipped files Should be directly in the root)